dickkouwenhoven/Kotlin-Multiplatform-Build-Logic/README.md

 Welcome to:

-This plugin enables users to publish their kotlin multi platform libraries to the following repositories:
+Library that contains usefull build logic settings for KMP projects This plugin enables users to publish their kotlin multi platform libraries to the following repositories:
 - Gradle Plugin Portal
 - Maven Central Repository (Central Portal)